 Three consequences of this choice are worth internalising:

 blake2b-256(redeem_script).
 Onlookers see a hash; they do not see the heir address, the whitelist entries, or the CSV delay.A FrostCard vault is created in a single Kaspa transaction with three outputs.
 The shape is fixed; the recovery layer depends on it.
+The input is a UTXO from the owner's P2PK address (funds the deploy), with tx.version = 1 and an empty tx.payload.

-covenant field is what KIP-20 will track on mainnet post-Toccata.tx.version = 1Kaspa today defaults to tx.version = 0.
+tx.version = 1Kaspa today defaults to tx.version = 0.
 KIP-20 introduces a covenant field on transaction outputs and gates it on v ≥ 1.
 Once the Toccata hard fork activates, FrostCard deploys must emit v1 transactions or the vault output's covenant binding will fail consensus.

 For a v2 vault, the consensus-tracked identifier is computed at the moment of deploy: